DumbTost/simple-password-manager/README.md

 An simple password manager written in C++ as a side project which aims to provide users with an simple command line interface for managing their passwords easier.

 # Libaries used
-- Currently only using Sqlite3 for database management.
+- Sqlite3 for database management.
+- Openssl for encryption

 # Features that are being developed
-- Security
+- Improved Security
 - More commands